Andrewneteye4343/scDock/Tutorial/README.md

 `matrix.mtx.gz`

 ● Meta data preparation (optional):
-If you are interested in the difference of cellular interaction between control and DN mice, you can provide meadata.txt with the following content:
+If you are interested in the difference of cellular interaction between control and DN mice, you can provide meatdata.txt with the following content:
 `file_name	group`
 `GSM6752560	Control`
 `GSM6752561	Control`